 It’s tempting to ask your leads to buy your product right there and then.
 After all, they willingly gave you their email address and they’re obviously interested in what you have to offer.
 Otherwise, why would they sign up for your webinar?
 But, things are never that simple.
 Depending on what your webinar covered, some people might be very early on their buying journey and might be still trying to understand their problem and what solutions are out there.
 Sending out an email that asks them flat out to buy your product or service can be off-putting, and it might actually make them unsubscribe.

 Instead, pepper your email with tons of useful information based on what you know about them.
-Don’t shy away from sharing additional content like an ebook or a case study you know they’d find useful.
+Send them post webinar follow-up emails and don’t shy away from sharing additional content like an ebook or a case study you know they’d find useful.

 Nail your next webinar follow-up email

 Webinars can really help you build a strong brand reputation and grow your email list with quality leads.
 However, getting actual revenue out of them requires a bit more effort on your part.
-Following up with emails that are personalized, high-value, and sent in a timely manner can be the missing trick that will help tip the scales in your favor.
+Following up with emails that are personalized, high-value, and sent in a timely manner can be the missing trick that will help tip the scales in your favour and will also help soar the webinar attendance.